-The American Academy of Pediatrics recommends breastfeeding exclusively for the first six months of your baby’s life.
+The American Academy of Pediatrics recommends breastfeeding exclusively for about the first 6 months of your baby’s life.
 But what about moms who work?
 Many women find themselves having to go back to work after just a few months with their newborns.
 Does this mean you have to supplement with formula or give up breastfeeding for good?

 Absolutely not!
 In fact, there are benefits for both you and your baby if you can continue to give breast milk after going back to work.
 Your baby will continue to get all of the benefits that breast milk provides and you will still be able to provide for your child, hopefully alleviating some of the normal feelings of anxiety and even guilt you may feel when you return to work.